angelcam/developer-docs/README.md

 In words of commandline e.g.:

-    $ docker run --rm --name developer-docs -p 3123:3123 -v ~/git/developer-docs/dapperdox_src:/dapperdox angelcam/develop-docs
+    $ docker run --rm --name developer-docs -p 3123:3123 -v ~/git/developer-docs/dapperdox_src:/dapperdox angelcam/developer-docs

 Then go to http://localhost:3123 in your web browser and enjoy!

 ## Configuration

-Dapperdox running inside Docker container support configuration via environment variable only.
-Equivalent variable names to commandline options is found in [Dapperdox configuration guide](http://dapperdox.io/docs/configuration-guide).
+It is recommended to configure Dapperdox running inside Docker container via environment variables.
+Equivalent variable names for commandline options is found in [Dapperdox configuration guide](http://dapperdox.io/docs/configuration-guide).

 By default specdir is set to `/dapperdox/specs` and assets to `/dapperdox/assets`.
-Because folders in `dapperdox_src/` have already these names you typically only map `/dapperdox/` to `dapperdox_src/`.
+Because subfolders in `dapperdox_src/` have already these names, Dapperdox is configured to only map `/dapperdox/` to `dapperdox_src/`.

-For example to change a specdir, set environment variable `SPEC_DIR` with `-e`:
+To override or modify configuration, for example to change a specdir, set environment variable `SPEC_DIR` with `-e`:

-    $ docker run --rm --name developer-docs -p 3123:3123 -v ~/git/developer-docs/dapperdox_src:dapperdox_src:/dapperdox -e SPEC_DIR /path/to/my/specdir angelcam/develop-docs
+    $ docker run --rm --name developer-docs -p 3123:3123 -v ~/git/developer-docs/dapperdox_src:dapperdox_src:/dapperdox -e "SPEC_DIR=/path/to/my/specdir" angelcam/developer-docs

 ## Rebuild and push image

 After every change in Markdown or Swagger file(s), you must rebuild and push image.
-From this repo directory:

-    $ ./build_publish.sh

-This script does build and publish under `angelcam/developer-docs`.
+For your convenience there is `build_push.sh` script for quick rebuild and pushing under `angelcam/developer-docs`.
 You must be `docker login` to push as Docker Hub angelcam user.

+To build only, run `build.sh`.
+To perform all three steps, run `build_push_run.sh`.